Skip to main content

 Parts

-Parts identify the things you want to keep track of and in particular its inventory.
+Parts identify the things you want to keep track of.
+Parts have inventory that can be kept in storage locations.

 Categories

-There are 3 categories of parts: electrical, mechanical and consumable.
+There are 4 categories of parts: Electrical, Mechanical, Consumable and Other.

 Types